Frequently Asked Questions:

 The first and most important step is to make sure your gift recipient has their own, registered DG username!
 If you know their email address and feel brave enough to choose a username for them, you can log out and register one for them, then log back in as yourself.
 Or they can sign up themselves first.

 If you are certain you have their username and you are logged in under your own account, access this Subscriptions link and choose the option to purchase a gift subscription (two month or one year.)
 Click on the link for the option you'd like to purchase and type their username in the box and press "search".
-When you've confirmed the username, you will proceed to checkout, where you can choose to pay by Paypal or credit card.Back to the top
+When you've confirmed the username, you will proceed to the Paypal checkout.Back to the top

 Now you're ready to visit the forums.
 Click on the tab above and then click on any forum name to see the current discussion threads within that forum.
 When you see a thread that you'd like to read, click on the subject to see the initial post, plus any and all replies.